How Do You Avoid Double VAT on Etsy and Shopify POD?

 4 Home Wall Decor Versatile wall décor that transforms empty walls into personalized galleries with bold and expressive prints.
 Know more.

-Check: 2026 Cross-border Tax Guide: Understanding IOSS, VAT, and Duties Is the Difference Between IOSS and OSS for POD?
+What Is the Difference Between IOSS and OSS for POD?

-The Import One-Stop Shop (IOSS) manages business-to-consumer (B2C) imports of physical goods valued under €150 into the EU from external countries.
+The Import One-Stop Shop (IOSS) manages business-to-consumer imports of physical goods valued under €150 into the EU from external countries.
 The One-Stop Shop (OSS) handles intra-EU cross-border sales.
 For print-on-demand sellers utilizing international fulfillment networks, IOSS is the critical gateway required to clear electronic customs smoothly.

-When running a print-on-demand (POD) business across platforms like Etsy or Shopify, understanding European tax infrastructure is crucial.
-If your custom items are manufactured outside the European Union—such as in specialized overseas facilities—and shipped directly to an EU resident, the transaction falls squarely under IOSS regulations.
+When running a POD business across Etsy or Shopify, understanding European tax infrastructure is crucial.
+If custom items are manufactured outside the EU and shipped directly to an EU resident, the transaction falls under IOSS regulations.
+The system eliminated the old €22 tax-free import loophole; today, every commercial item entering the EU faces consumption tax.

 How PrintDoors POD Products Are Made?
 PrintDoors Factory Tour